Henriqueperoni/CI-MS3-Books-World/README.md

 ![Project Mock-up](static/images/intro-readme.png)

-The aim of this project is to provide a place where the user can write down a personal summary of a book and the main insights they got from the book.
+This project aims is to provide a place where the user can write down a personal summary of a book and the main insights they got from reading a book.
-Also, the user will be able to create a list of books they want and share with other users if desired.
+Also, the user will be able to create any list of books they want and share with other users if desired.

 ## Live demo on Heroku pages [HERE](https://bookss-world.herokuapp.com/)